Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 portage.
 So, back then, the "mile portage" was closer to 1.5 miles.)

 We caught up with the scouts again on the Horse Portage.
 They plan to do it halfway and then camp for the night.
 We slog through.
-It's long, hot, muggy, and hard, but not as hard as I'd feared.
+It was long, hot, muggy, and hard, but not as hard as I'd feared.

 At the Basswood Lake end, the wind was blowing directly into the portage landing.
-The trees were swaying, waves were breaking and, as far as we could see, there were white horses.
+The trees were swaying, waves were breaking, and, as far as we could see, there were white horses.

 We had a brief discussion of how we might get through the surf and paddle out of the wind, but quickly gave that up as silly.
-So, since the wind was making it quite pleasant on shore and there was no traffic (no sensible person would have chosen to be on Basswood in this wind), we did the sensible thing and took a nap.
-We puttered around for a bit, hung our sweaty shirts to dry, etc., before we unrolled our RidgeRests and got serious.
-An hour or so later, the wind dropping woke us.
+So, since the wind was making it quite pleasant on shore and there was no traffic (no sensible person would choose to be on Basswood in this wind), we did the sensible thing and did nothing.
+We puttered around for a bit, hung our sweaty shirts to dry, etc., before we unrolled our RidgeRests and got serious about napping.
+An hour or so later, we were awoken by the wind dropping.
 Royce had the brilliant idea of having a coffee, so we do that before we load the boat.
 By the time we were off, we were paddling through rollers but no chop, which made for easy and fast paddling.
 With the coffee on board, we paddled at morning pace for more than an hour.

 ![Royce with canoe at Basswood Lake end of Horse Portage 2025-08-08 16:09](./attachments/202508081609-000.jpeg "Royce with canoe at Basswood Lake end of Horse Portage 2025-08-08 16:09")

 While we were paddling, the overcast was so thick that I began to worry about how late it was.

-As usual distances and speed confound us, so we spent more time than I would like double checking the map and GPS, which was mildly annoying.
+As usual, distances and speed confound us, so we spent more time than I would like double checking the map and GPS, which was mildly annoying.
 But then we never went astray.

 We reached camp around 18:00, set up the tent, and had tequila and limes, and snacks.
-This is a pleasant campsite although footing is bad&mdash;rocks and sticks everywhere.
+This is a pleasant campsite although footing is bad with rocks and sticks spread throughout camp.

 We are tired.
 Royce made a quick meal of dried chicken, dried vegetables, and ramen.
-It was better than the backpacker meals and only a little messier (one pot, two spoons, and two cups to wash).
+It was was more substantial and tasted better than the backpacker meals and required only a little more clean up (one pot, two spoons, and two cups to wash).
 We slurped it down, had a little more tequila, and started putting camp to bed.

 Then the bugs came.
 Double-plus ungood.
 So bad that I put on my bug net on and didn't brush my teeth.
 The net helped a lot under the bill of my cap but not so